Skip to main content

 The Einstein Medical Center Cardiovascular Disease Fellowship is committed to providing a broad base of advanced training in the specialty of cardiovascular diseases.

-With over 2,000 cardiac and peripheral catheterizations, 862 electrophysiology procedures, 4,800 nuclear stress tests, 8,800 echoes, and 50,000 electrocardiograms performed annually, fellows are provided a wealth of educational opportunities.
-Einstein's cardiac facilities include the Minerva and Fred Braemer Heart Center, a state-of-the-art digital catheterization laboratory, a newly upgraded electrophysiology laboratory and a second new lab with biplane fluoroscopy, intracardiac electrocardiography, Carto and ESI three-dimensional mapping systems, cardiac CT and MRI, a fully digital electrocardiography laboratory and an outpatient cardiac center.
+With over 2,300 cardiac and peripheral catheterizations, 862 electrophysiology procedures, 4,800 nuclear stress tests, 8,800 echoes, and 50,000 electrocardiograms performed annually, fellows are provided a wealth of educational opportunities.
+Einstein's cardiac facilities include the Minerva and Fred Braemer Heart Center, a state-of-the-art digital catheterization and hybrid laboratories, a newly upgraded electrophysiology laboratory and a second new lab with biplane fluoroscopy, intracardiac electrocardiography, Carto and ESI three-dimensional mapping systems, 256 slice cardiac CT and MRI, a fully digital electrocardiography laboratory and an outpatient cardiac center.
 There is also a spacious, modern CCU and newly renovated Cardiac Telemetry floor.
 Together these ensure fellows acquire the consulting expertise and technical skills required of a cardiologist in the 21st Century.

-The Division of Cardiovascular Diseases is comprised of 21 full-time and 20 voluntary faculty members.
+The Division of Cardiovascular Diseases is comprised of 31 full-time faculty members.
 The faculty’s on-going commitment to research affords fellows ample opportunity to become involved in a variety of clinical investigations.